For competitive motor insurance no-one will try harder than us to find you the best deal, no... Find out more...

 Renewal of the Empadronamiento

 Non-EU nationals who do not hold a permanent residence visa must renew their registration on the Empadronamiento every two years.
-EU citizens living as permanent residents of Spain should renew registration every five years (as must Spanish nationals who are resident in Spain).
-Some regions issue a renewal reminder, although this is not common; it is the responsibility of the individual to renew their registration on time.
+EU citizens living as permanent residents of Spain do not need to renew and will be considered a resident in that community unless notified otherwise.
+EU citizens only need to re-register if they move home or there is a change in personal circumstances for example; the birth of a child.
+It is the responsibility of the individual to renew their registration on time.

 Births, deaths and change of address